hendrikbgr/YandexMail-Account-Creator/README.md

 * Add random username and password. ✅
 * Use 10 Minute Mail Api for verification and recovery email
-* Print account details to text file or cvs
+* Print account details to in console ✅